We use cookies on this site, but we don't capture any personal information. View our privacy policy.

 If the UK electorate had had a greater appreciation of the immensely complicated systems which supply us with everything we consume and maintain the competitiveness of our economy, at least some of the 52% that voted for Brexit might have had second thoughts.

-Posted in Discussion | 5 Comments
+Posted in - blogs on logistics themes | 5 Comments

 5 Responses to Supply Chain Naivety in Brexitland